Loyola Chicago gets MVC crown over Drake, 7th NCAA berth - WTMJ

 The Ramblers (24-4, 16-2) will be making their seventh NCAAs appearance and first since the 2018 team reached the Final Four as a No. 11 seed.

-Keith Clemons added 13 points for Loyola, which has won six in a row and 17 of its last 18.
+Keith Clemons added 13 points for Loyola, which has won six in a row and 17 of its past 18.

 Tremell Murphy and D.J.
 Wilkins scored 20 points each for Drake (25-4, 15-3), a bubble team.
 The Bulldogs were appearing in the MVC title game for the first time since they won the tournament in 2008.
-D.J.
-Wilkins added 14 points.
+Joseph Yesufu added 12 points.

 Krutwig, the MVC Player of the Year, had eight rebounds.
 He sent Loyola Chicago on a 7-0 run with a hook shot from the lane that broke a 24-all tie.